cstby/foundryvtt-world-currency-5e/README.md

 #### Steps

-- Uncheck "Hide Converter" setting
-- Change the name and abbreviation of Electrum to "Silver" and "SP"
-- Change the name and abbreviation of Silver to "Copper" and "CP"
-- Check "Hide Copper" to true.
+- Check "Hide Electrum" to true.
+- Enter the correct conversion rates for copper, silver, gold, and platinum.

 #### Result

 Electrum will not appear anymore on character sheets.
-Using the currency converter and modules like Lazy Money will work as expected.
+Compatible currency converters will skip over electrum entirely.

 ### Silver Standard

 #### Steps

-- Uncheck "hide converter" setting
 - Rename platinum to gold
 - Rename gold to silver
 - Rename electrum to copper